 The budget you set for yourselves was an especially ambitious goal — a passive house for the price of a regular home.
 Was there more to it than finances?
 Perhaps you wished to lead by example?

 It seemed possible to us to move the budget from one item to another without adding up the solutions and increasing the cost.
 If it worked, why not actually lead by example, or at least show the feasibility of the whole enterprise?

 The most difficult part of the project was to carry out comparative studies to move forward without too much risk, since no architect had the requisite experience in preparing a quote for this kind of solution.

-One thing that could’ve been better anticipated (though, everyone is a general when the battle is over) is the collaboration with one of the main craftsmen.
+One thing that could’ve been better anticipated (although it's easy to be a general once the battle is over) is the collaboration with one of the main craftspeople.
 The carpenter wasn’t familiar with the product, and he didn’t quite understand it.
 As a result, he underestimated his offer.
 However, thanks to everyone’s effort, it was possible to smooth things over and correct the situation.

 You went above and beyond in pursuing energy efficiency.
 The house has no central heating system and uses solar panels.
 What do your energy bills come down to?

 The first winter, the total heating cost for the house reached 115 CHF (Editor’s note: around 115 EUR).
 That is how much we spent on pellets for the stove.
 The second winter it was 95 CHF.

 In terms of electricity, the building produces 3x more energy than it consumes.
 Energy that is re-injected into the network is priced at 3x less than energy that is taken from the grid.
 That brings us to 0.- costs overall.
 Going completely off-grid was an option, but we wished to avoid the embodied energy of batteries.
 Most of the costs are at the level of taxes for drinking water and wastewater, but here again the recovery of rainwater helps to lower the costs.